 Sitting on 200 acres of beautifully tended land eight miles west of London, Syon Park is one of the last private “country” residences in London.
 Owned by the hereditary Dukes of Northumberland, it has been in the family’s possession since it was acquired in 1594 by the 9th Earl of Northumberland and is now the family’s London residence.
-Luckily for the public, the grounds, the house and the majestic metal, stone and glass conservatory can all be toured by appointment and are available for hire to perform weddings, host parties and other functions for those looking to celebrate in the way of Britain’s noble families.
+Luckily for the public, the grounds, the house, and the majestic metal, stone and glass conservatory can all be toured by appointment and are available for hire to perform weddings, host parties and other functions for those looking to celebrate in the way of Britain’s noble families.
 Otherwise, just around the corner of the property and in the surrounding areas, you could stay in an old fashion English cottage.
 Here’s a cottage selection you may want to check out in Northumberland.

 The Great Conservatory was commissioned in 1826 by Hugh Percy, 3rd Duke of Northumberland.
 Charles Fowler was chosen to design the conservatory, which was the first of its kind to use gunmetal, Bath stone and glass in its construction.
 The structure was incredibly ambitious with a total frontage of 230 feet and its glass dome an incredible 38 feet in diameter.
 Robert Baty, an expert on architectural paint and color, analyzed the paint on the Great Conservatory and determined that the frame of the conservatory was primed with an anti-corrosive paint and then was painted with an off-white/stone color that would have had a slight sheen under the English sun.